Looking for easy activities for 3 year olds? From crafts to outdoor activities, discover everyday, fun things to do with your child.

 - Coloring books.
-Your three year old can likely hold crayons and begin to color within the lines.
-Grab coloring books and your box of crayons and spend a few minutes coloring the pages.
+Your child can likely hold crayons and begin to color within the lines.
+Grab coloring books and your box of crayons and spend a few minutes coloring pages.

-- Play-Doh.
-I love giving my kids Play-Doh and letting them create whatever they want.
-To keep from drying out all the tubs, I only bring out a few tubs at a time.
+- Play dough.
+I love giving my kids play dough and letting them create whatever they want.
+To keep from drying out all the play dough, I only bring out a few tubs at a time.

 - Water brush and pad.
 Always a hit, a water brush and pad gives your child a chance to “paint” without the mess.
 I love bringing out paint, but these are a fantastic alternative when you don’t want the accompanying mess.

 - Stickers.
-Another activity to practice fine motor skills with, stickers make for a fun craft.
+Another activity to practice fine motor skills with and also make for a fun craft.
 Help your child by lifting a corner of the sticker and allowing him to peel it off himself.
 You can even have him stick them onto a blank “card” you can later give to a loved one.

 - Bubbles.
 My kids came home with bubbles one day from preschool and spent the next several days doing nothing but blowing bubbles.
 So much so that I had to get a refill bottle of bubble soap.
-You can show your three year old how to blow bubbles, and have him catch or pop them as well.
-Battery-operated bubble machines are also fun.
+You can show your child how to blow bubbles, and have him catch or pop them as well.
+Battery-operated bubble machines are also fun and convenient.

 - Puzzles.
 Are you still bringing out large wooden puzzles?
-At three years old, your child will likely be more challenged with a 24 to 48-piece puzzle.
-Give him a chance to practice on his own, or at the most, help by sorting the pieces by color.
+At three years old, your child will likely be more challenged with at least a 24 to 48-piece puzzle.
+Give him a chance to practice on his own, or at most, you can help by sorting the pieces by color.

 - Board games.
 Board games aren’t just for big kids!
 Games like Zingo, Candy Land, and Hungry Hippos are a big hit for the younger ones.